 The lack of women in site management is more than just a diversity issue - it’s a barrier to progress in an industry already struggling with skills shortages.
 According to HBF’s 2023 Workforce Census, the onsite homebuilding workforce remains overwhelmingly male, with 96.1% of respondents identifying as male.

-As the UK government aims to build 1.5 million homes by 2029, addressing this gender imbalance will be key to strengthening the talent pipeline and ensuring the industry can meet demand.
+As the UK government aims to build 1.5 million homes by 2029, and to pour £725 billion into the UK’s infrastructure, addressing this gender imbalance will be key to strengthening the talent pipeline and ensuring the industry can meet demand.

 Jenny Herdman, Director of the Home Building Skills Partnership at HBF, said: